codyMalcolm/odin-pomodoro-clock/README.md

 ## Objective

-To build a Pomodoro Clock using HTMl, CSS, and Javascript.
+To build a Pomodoro Clock using HTML, CSS, and Javascript.

 #### Specifications